Hundreds jam airport as evacuations from Vietnam's Danang begin

 Those returning from Danang to other parts of the country would have to quarantine at home for 14 days, the health ministry said.

-Genome analysis by scientists in Vietnam showed that the strain of the coronavirus found in Danang had not previously been detected in the country, Vietnam's health minister said, according to state broadcaster VTV.
+Genome analysis by scientists showed that the strain of the coronavirus found in Danang had not previously been detected in the country, Vietnam's health minister said, according to state broadcaster VTV.

-The strain, which had been previously detected in Bangladesh, Britain and Ireland, appeared to be more contagious than previous strains found in Vietnam, VTV said.
+The strain, which had been found in Bangladesh, Britain and Ireland, appeared to be more contagious than other strains detected in Vietnam, VTV said.

-Following the discovery of the new cases, Prime Minister Nguyen Xuan Phuc ordered police to step up a crackdown on illegal immigration to the country.
+Prime Minister Nguyen Xuan Phuc ordered police to step up a crackdown on illegal immigration.

 State media on Sunday said police in Danang had arrested a 42-year-old Chinese man it said was the head of a criminal group which helps people illegally enter Vietnam from China.